igordejanovic/parglare/docs/disambiguation.md

 assert result == ['Ba.
 34', 'baz 56']

 # But if Bar/Baz are too different from the correct pattern
-# we get ParseError.
+# we get SyntaxError.
 In this case `bza` score is below 0.7
 # for both Bar and Baz symbols.
-with pytest.raises(ParseError):
+with pytest.raises(SyntaxError):
     parser.parse('Bar.
 34 bza 56')
 ```